src-d/blog/content/post/review-programs-with-graphs.md

 ### **Model details: GG-NN**

-The concrete architecture used was *Gated Graph Neural Networks* or *GG-NN*
+The concrete architecture used was *[Gated Graph Sequence Neural Networks* or *GG-NN*:

-* original paper, introducing this model [https://arxiv.org/abs/1511.05493](https://arxiv.org/abs/1511.05493)
+* original paper, introducing this model ["Gated Graph Sequence Neural Networks"](https://arxiv.org/abs/1511.05493)

-* official implementation in Torch [https://github.com/yujiali/ggnn](https://github.com/yujiali/ggnn)
+* official implementation in Torch [github.com/yujiali/ggnn](https://github.com/yujiali/ggnn)

-A very brief recap of GG-NN, a recurrent network from a family of “Message Passing Neural Networks”.
+Below is a very brief recap of GG-NN, a recurrent network from a family of “Message Passing Neural Networks”.

 *Input*: a graph, *Output*: a sequence.
 Proposed implementation uses GRU, unrolls the recurrence for a fixed number of steps and use truncated backpropagation through time in order to compute gradients.